 What is A Disaster Recovery Plan?

 Disaster recovery planning entails outlining how to recover your business operations during or after a disaster.
 No business is immune to disaster, so having a plan in place protects your business from large financial losses, and in extreme cases, bankruptcy.
 While it may appear to be a daunting task, business owners will be happy they had one ready for when disaster strikes.
 So how do you go about planning for a disaster?
-According to Q Finance: The Ultimate Resource, here is a quick checklist:
+First, it’s worth exploring Business Interruption insurance, this coverage insures the revenue losses a business might suffer in the case of a disaster.
+Next, consider following this quick checklist provided by Q Finance: The Ultimate Resource:

 Business Impact Analysis: